 It is no news to parents that teens tend to sleep in later than the rest of us.
 We all know they often stay up later and they are hard to wake up in time for that 7:45 a.m. class.
 Now, this is supported by the American Academy of Pediatrics.
 They published their recommendation that schools start no earlier than 8:30 a.m.

 Problems With Sleep Deprivation

 Teens tend to have their circadian rhythms shifted later than the rest of us.
 They naturally are prone to being awake later in the night.
-Add to that the artificial light from electronics that also triggers their brains to want to stay awake.
-Then you are left with a sleep-deprived kid in the morning.
+Add to that the artificial light from electronics, which triggers their brains to want to stay awake, and you are left with a sleep-deprived kid in the morning.
 So, it’s no wonder it’s hard to drag them into school on time.